ThatOneGriff/task_tracker/README.md

 - It made me learn basic CMake;
 - It taught me to use external dependencies in C++ projects;
-- It gave practice in debug and problem-solving.
+- It gave me practice in debug and problem-solving.

 The build instructions may come later.
 It's not a project I planned for someone to build, because it breaks the rule I mentioned before, and thus cannot compete among similar projects on roadmap.sh.